pvanand07/pytorch-image-classifier/README.md

 ```
 python predict.py "/path/to/image" checkpoint --category_names cat_to_name.json --top_k 5 --gpu
 ```
-- "/path/to/image" is the path to the flower image.
+- input_path : help= the path to the image file
-- checkpoint is the path to the trained model checkpoint.
+- checkpoint : help= the path to the checkpoint file
-- --category_names is the path to the JSON file that maps the class values to other category names (default is "cat_to_name.json").
+- --top_k : type=int, default=5, help= return the top K most likely classes
-- --top_k sets the number of top K classes to display (default is 5).
+- --category_names : help= the file containing the category names
-- --gpu allows users to choose whether to use the GPU to calculate the predictions.
+- --gpu : help = toggle to use GPU for inference

 ## Dependencies